langflow-ai/langflow/docs/docs/Components/components-vector-stores.md

 Vector database components establish connections to existing vector databases or create in-memory vector stores for storing and retrieving vector data.

-Vector database components are distinct from [memory components](/components-memories), which are are built specifically for storing and retrieving chat messages from external databases.
+Vector database components are distinct from [memory components](/components-memories), which are built specifically for storing and retrieving chat messages from external databases.

 ## Use a vector store component in a flow

-Vector databases can be populated from within Langflow with document ingestion pipelines, like this one.
+Vector databases can be populated from within Langflow with document ingestion pipelines, like the following

 ![](/img/vector-store-document-ingestion.png)